Skip to main content

 }

 You don't need to specify all ~140 token keys.
 Any tokens you leave out fall back to the defaults from the matching built-in theme: Daintree for dark themes, Bondi Beach for light themes.
-A handful of core tokens (surfaces, text, accent, borders) is enough to define a distinct look.
+A handful of core tokens, surfaces, text, accent, and borders, is enough to define a distinct look.

-The importer also accepts a flat format where token keys sit at the root level alongside metadata fields.
-Both formats work identically.
+The importer also accepts a flat format where token keys sit at the root level alongside the metadata fields.
+Both formats work the same way.

-If you omit the type field, Daintree infers whether the theme is dark or light from the luminance of the surface colors.
+If you omit the type field, Daintree infers dark or light from the luminance of the surface colors.
 Including type explicitly avoids the inference warning.

 Import Validation